 The bill closed more than half the clinics in Texas.
 Whole Woman's Health, a network of health clinics with three locations in Texas, challenged the privileges and ASC requirements, arguing that they have no medical benefit to pregnant people and actually harmed their access to care.

-The state of Louisiana also asked the court to overturn "third-party standing," a 43-year-old legal rule that allows abortion-providing clinics to sue on behalf of their patients and stop abortion restrictions from taking effect, Vice reported.
+The state of Louisiana also asked the court to overturn "third-party standing," a 43-year-old legal rule that allows abortion-providing clinics to sue on behalf of their patients, Vice reported.
 Without third-party standing, providers would have to find pregnant patients who are willing to go through years' worth of litigation to sue states themselves.
-Hagstrom Miller says this would be virtually impossible because many people seeking abortions don't have the resources to bring a lawsuit themselves.
+Hagstrom Miller said this would be virtually impossible; many people seeking abortions don't have the resources to bring a lawsuit themselves.
 This process could also delay their access to abortion or put it entirely out of reach.
 If the court overturns third-party standing, it would also work retroactively, meaning all of the current lawsuits blocking abortion restrictions and bans nationwide would disappear, according to Vice.